 Today app developers integrate mostly interactive ad units since such creatives drive the best user engagement and thus, more in-app and mobile traffic.

 Playable videos, in their turn, show 8 times better ad unit performance than other ad formats in general.
-These are the videos that pop up at the middle of the game and feature a demo version of the other game, which user can try before downloading.
-When the technology is ready, interactive ad formats will also be available on CTV platforms, that will add even more engagement to the immersive big-screen TV experience.
+These are the videos that pop up in the middle of the game and feature a demo version of the other game, which users can try before downloading.
+When the technology is ready, interactive ad formats will also be available on CTV platforms, which will add even more engagement to the immersive big-screen TV experience.

 Header-bidding mobile app monetization for publishers

 For a long time, publishers run mobile in-app monetization using waterfall.
 Publishers were sending their requests to third-party platforms which sequentially offered mobile advertising networks to the publishers in return.
 The first mobile ad network obtained the right to send the bid, and only if it could match the publisher’s floor price the second network could respond to the request.
 Each subsequent waterfall round decreased the price of inventory.

 As featured above in the picture, header-bidding effectively resolves these problems, providing advertisers with equal right to get the best inventory quality and saving the publishers from potential profit gaps.
 As a result, application profitability rises, according to various estimates, by 30–50%.

 The unified auction allows DSPs and trading desks, which represent a big share of the demand, to compete for inventory side-by-side with advertising networks.
 Header-bidding app monetization solution provides developers with an opportunity to report on the price of each impression, and, unlike waterfall, it features no additional commissions or biases in favor of certain demand parties.
 Now, there’s another good news for advertisers.
 In March 2019, IAB Tech Lab has also launched ads.txt specification version 1.0.2 designed specifically for in-app and OTT inventory authorization which promises to make mobile programmatic media buying more transparent and safe.